alvii147/QuickstartGuides/Django/_drafts/DjangoQuickstartGuide.md

 ## User Registration Page

-Django's built-in User Creation Form includes username and password.
+Django's built-in `UserCreationForm` includes username and password.
 To add additional fields to the form, create `forms.py` in the `my_app` directory and create a registration form class that inherits from the User Creation Form class and add additional fields:

 ```python
 from django import forms